MindLyfe/MindLyfe-Platform/infrastructure/docs/scaling.md

-# MindLyf Scaling Guide
+# MindLyfe Scaling Guide

-This document provides guidance on how to scale the MindLyf infrastructure to handle increased load or growing user base.
+This document provides guidance on how to scale the MindLyfe infrastructure to handle increased load or growing user base.

 ## Scaling Principles

-The MindLyf platform follows these scaling principles:
+The MindLyfe platform follows these scaling principles:

 1. **Horizontal over vertical scaling**: Prefer adding more instances over increasing instance sizes
 2. **Auto-scaling when possible**: Implement automatic scaling mechanisms to handle fluctuating loads